datacraft-dsc/DEPs/6/README.md

 - Sync/async nature of invoke methods
 - Data returned by methods.

+The schemas for Invoke service registration are specified in the Invoke section of DEP 8

 ### Service delivery

 The Service Delivery phase consists of